aniruddh996/Panic-disorder-classification/README.md

 By sharing this project, I aim to contribute to the broader understanding and detection of panic disorder.
 Together, we can work towards improving mental health assessment methodologies and facilitating early interventions for individuals in need.

-Feel free to adapt and incorporate this description into your LinkedIn post, showcasing your dedication to mental health research and the innovative approaches you've employed in this project.